Sára Bejlek: 2024: WTA 1000 and top 125 debuts

-2025: First major match win and WTA Tour quarterfinal, top 100
+2025: WTA Tour quarterfinal, top 75

-For the third year in a row, Bejlek qualified for the Australian Open, making her the youngest player at 18 years-old to qualify for the women’s main draw, but lost in the first round, this time to Caroline Dolehide.
+For the third year in a row, Bejlek qualified for the Australian Open, making her the youngest player at 18 years-old to qualify for the women's main draw, but lost in the first round, this time to Caroline Dolehide.

-For a second time, ranked No. 193, Bejlek also reached the main draw at the French Open, after qualifying with a straight-sets win over top seed Yulia Starodubtseva.
+For a second time, ranked No. 193, Bejlek also reached the main draw at the French Open, after qualifying with a straight-sets win over top seed Yuliia Starodubtseva.
 She recorded her first major match win, upsetting 26th seed Marta Kostyuk, before losing to Jaqueline Cristian in the second round.

 Bejlek claimed her second WTA 125 title at the Makarska Open in Croatia, defeating Victoria Jiménez Kasintseva in the final.

 At the Prague Open, she reached her first WTA Tour quarterfinal with wins over Moyuka Uchijima and eighth seed Alycia Parks, before her run was ended by fourth seed Wang Xinyu.

-Bejlek lifted her third WTA 125 title in October at the inaugural edition of the Internazionali di Calabria in Rende, Italy, as she defeated Lola Radivojevic in the final.
+Bejlek lifted her third WTA 125 title in October at the inaugural edition of the Internazionali di Calabria in Rende, Italy, as she defeated Lola Radivojević in the final.
 Subsequently, she made her debut in the top 100 on 13 October 2025, as she reached the quarterfinals (where she withdrew) at the WTA 125 Mallorca Championships, becoming the sixth teenager in the top 100.

 Bejlek won her fourth WTA 125 title of the year at Querétaro Open, defeating Katrina Scott in the final.
-This result moved her to No. 84 in the WTA rankings.
+This result moved her to No. 84 in the WTA rankings on 27 October 2025.
+Bejlek finished the season ranked No. 76 on 17 November 2025.

+2026: First tour title, WTA 1000 semifinal, top 30

+Ranked No. 101 at the 2026 Abu Dhabi Open, Bejlek won her first WTA Tour title and also first at the WTA 500-level, as a qualifier, with wins over seventh seed Jeļena Ostapenko, qualifier Sonay Kartal, in a little over an hour, third seed Clara Tauson and second seed Ekaterina Alexandrova in the final.
+As a result, she reached a new career-high in the top 40, subsequently rising more than 60 positions up to Nr.
+37 in the singles rankings on 23 February 2026.

+Her breakthrough came at the Cincinnati Open, where she defeated Karolína Plíšková, Barbora Krejčíková, Ekaterina Alexandrova, world no. 1 Aryna Sabalenka, and Madison Keys to reach the semifinal, where she was elimimated by the eventual champion, Coco Gauff.
+This led to her reaching a career-high rank of no. 29.

+Personal life

+Bejlek was born in Znojmo, but has lived in the nearby town of Hrušovany nad Jevišovkou since birth.

+Bejlek draws inspiration from Rafael Nadal and compatriot Petra Kvitová.
+Beyond tennis, she is known for her passion for heavy metal music; Bejlek is a fan of bands Metallica and Slipknot.